MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Enable-NetFirewallHyperVRule.md

 - True: Specifies the rule is currently enabled.
 - False: Specifies the rule is currently disabled.

-Note, that the type of this parameter is not boolean, therefore `$true` and `$false` variables are not acceptable values here.
+Note, that the type of this parameter is not Boolean, therefore `$true` and `$false` variables are not acceptable values here.
 Use "True" and "False" text strings instead.

 A disabled rule will not actively modify computer behavior, but the management construct still exists on the computer so it can be re-enabled.